Part 1: ROS & Linux Basics

 -

-tool made sure that the essential features of a Catkin Package were created when we asked it to build thepart1_pubsub
+catkin_create_pkgtool made sure that the essential features of a Catkin Package were created when we asked it to build thepart1_pubsubpackage above. -

 Before we do anything else, it's good practice to now run